 Casey, an American Staffordshire Terrier, is another of our foster dogs.
 She tore her cruciate ligament and underwent surgery to repair it.
 She has fully recovered, but our vet advises that she should remain on a joint-supporting glucosamine/chondroitin supplement for the rest of her life.
 During her eight weeks of recovery, Casey received 1 Dasuquin chewable tablet 2x daily.
 After eight weeks we cut back to 1 tablet 1X daily.
 Casey will stay at this maintenance dosage for life.
 While our vet recommends Dasuquin, there are many other joint supplements to choose from.

-Rambo is our 10-year-old white lab.
-In fall 2009, Rambo began limping, favoring his back left leg.
+Rambo is our 14-year-old white lab.
+One fall Rambo began limping, favoring his back left leg.
 We took him to the vet, who told us Rambo had a partial tear in his cruciate ligament.
-Earlier in 2009, our Joe had surgery to repair a cruciate tear.
+Earlier that year our Joe had surgery to repair a cruciate tear.

 It was very expensive and a long recovery process.
 Our vet was not pushing for surgery, since it was a partial tear.
 He suggested restricting Rambo's movements and giving him the chance to recover on his own.
 He also said that many of his clients are not able to afford the expensive surgery and take this route instead, finding their dog will recover well, but slowly.

-We went through last winter and into spring 2010 with Rambo going out only on a leash.
+We went through winter and into spring with Rambo going out only on a leash.
 He was not allowed to run.
 We also put him on Six Flavor Tea Pills, prescribed by my friend Linda Mulholland, who practices Chinese medicine.
 Rambo gets four pills 2x daily.
-In May 2010 we let Rambo off the leash for about five minutes, then put him back on the leash and continued walking.
+In the spring we let Rambo off the leash for about five minutes, then put him back on the leash and continued walking.
 Eventually Rambo graduated to be off-leash with our other dogs during their daily romp on our fenced acreage.
-As I write this in October 2010, Rambo appears to have fully recovered from his leg injury.
-Once again, traditional veterinary care and alternative carein this case Chinese medicineprove to be an effective combination for dog arthritis treatment.
+While it took many months, Rambo recovered.
+Once again, traditional veterinary care and alternative care—in this case Chinese medicine—prove to be an effective combination for dog arthritis treatment.